raghavgupta0296/IFT-6759-Team-13/documents/readme.md

-THis folder is for documentation / research papers useful for this project.
+This folder is for documentation / research papers useful for this project.